intuition-dev/mbCLIx/ops/README.md

 External browser load generators.
 Rather than you writing your

 - LoadImpact is awesome.
-You may need to modify your code so it can be used, eg: expose to get. ( back up http://locust.io )
+You may need to modify your code so it can be used, eg: expose to get.

 - But RUM, Synthetic transaction and Page/Screen Loads vendors provide load generators.